shaovoon/arithmeticbench/README.md

 Most of the time, integer performance is on par with floating point, with exception of division.

-The result of the benchmark shown the performance of floating point arithmetic has caught up with the integer in the last 15 years.
-This very much removes the requirement to having our own custom fixed point type to wrench the last drop of performance from processor.
+The performance of floating point arithmetic has caught up with the integer in the last 15 years.
+This very much removes the requirement to having our own custom fixed point type to wrench the last drop of performance out of processor.